biokraft/my-cursor-framework/01-Cursor-for-Everyone/04-Custom-Modes-Tailoring-Cursor-to-You/README.md

 # 🎨 Custom Modes: Tailoring Cursor to You

-> **🎯 In This Section:**
+> **🔑 Key Takeaways:**
 >
-> Discover how to use Custom Modes to create specialized AI assistants for different tasks.
-You'll learn what they are and see spotlights on practical examples for learning, planning, research, and more.
+> - **Create AI Personas:** Custom Modes let you create specialized AI assistants (e.g., a "Tutor," "Researcher," or "Planner") for different tasks.
+> - **Combine Rules and Instructions:** Modes bundle a set of rules with specific instructions to define an AI's behavior and expertise.
+> - **Practical Examples:** This section provides concrete examples for learning, planning (MDP), research, and even a "just for fun" mode (Yolo).

 ---